 Our IFRS 9 service includes up to six economic scenarios and their associated probabilities.
 It is specifically designed to meet the requirements of the International Financial Reporting Standard 9 and covers 85 countries.

-UNBIASED SCENARIOS DESIGNED SPECIFICALLY FOR IFRS9
+UNBIASED SCENARIOS DESIGNED SPECIFICALLY FOR IFRS 9

 Oxford Economics offers a solution that specifically addresses the requirements of new accountancy standards, namely to provide an unbiased view of the forward-looking distribution and associated probabilities for the macroeconomic outlook.

-Reports that explicitly detail changes from the last set of scenarios based on our analysis of current trends and risks, informed by proprietary global surveys of around 200 leading companies and external benchmarks.
+Our comprehensive reports explicitly detail changes from the last set of scenarios based on our analysis of current trends and risks, informed by proprietary global surveys of around 200 leading companies and external benchmarks.